Callum Hudson-Odoi: International career

 Eligible for both England and Ghana, Hudson-Odoi has represented England at every age group from under-16 to under-19 level.
 In April 2017, he was included in the squad for the 2017 UEFA European Under-17 Championship.
 He scored in the semifinal against Turkey and again in the final, although England eventually lost to Spain on a penalty shoot-out.
 His performances led to him being included in the team of the tournament.
 Hudson-Odoi was also an influential figure during England's 2017 FIFA U-17 World Cup campaign, netting once in seven appearances and featuring for the entire 90 minutes during their 5–2 final victory over Spain.

-In March 2018, Hudson-Odoi scored for England under-18 in a match against Belarus.
-In September 2018 he scored for the England under-19 team against Belgium.

 He was called up by the England under-21 team for the first time in March 2019.
-A few days later, following injury to some of the senior squad players, he was called up to Gareth Southgate's senior squad for UEFA Euro 2020 qualifiers against Czech Republic and Montenegro.
+A few days later, following injury to some of the senior squad players, he was called up to the senior squad for UEFA Euro 2020 qualifiers against Czech Republic and Montenegro.
 Upon receiving his maiden call-up, Hudson-Odoi said he was "shocked" and described it as "a dream come true".
 He made his debut on 22 March as a 70th-minute substitute in a 5–0 win over the Czech Republic at Wembley Stadium.
-Upon doing so, he became the youngest-ever player to make his debut in a competitive match for England, aged 18 years and 135 days, breaking the record set by Duncan Edwards in 1955 by 40 days.
+Upon doing so, he became the youngest player to make his debut in a competitive match for England, aged 18 years and 135 days, breaking the record set by Duncan Edwards in 1955 by 40 days.

 Three days later, he made his first competitive start for England and impressed in a 5–1 win over Montenegro, registering an assist for his Chelsea teammate Ross Barkley's two goals.
-Upon making his full debut, he became the second youngest ever player to start a competitive match for England, after Wayne Rooney in April 2003, and following the match manager Gareth Southgate praised him for his application.
+Upon making his full debut, he became the second youngest player to start a competitive match for England, after Wayne Rooney in April 2003, and following the match manager Gareth Southgate praised him for his application.

-On 11 October 2019, Hudson-Odoi made his England U-21 debut during a 2–2 draw against the Slovenia U-21s in Maribor.
+Hudson-Odoi made his England under-21 debut on 11 October 2019 during a 2–2 draw against Slovenia in Maribor.
 In August 2021, Hudson-Odoi turned down the opportunity to play for the England under-21 team against Romania and Kosovo.
 His Chelsea manager questioned his decision.